Here you can meet the people who make up Secure Futures, from our partners and staff to our advisors.

 Riley holds bachelor’s and master’s degrees in Industrial and Management Systems Engineering from Penn State University.
 He serves on the Augusta County Recycling Committee.
 He served on the Publicity, and Bid Selection Committees for Solarize Augusta, a cooperative to help homeowners and small businesses purchase solar energy systems at a discount.
 Riley is a founding member of the Friends of the Middle River water conservation group.

-Joseph serves as Asset Analysis Intern.
+Joseph serves as Technical Coordinator.
 His responsibilities include daily monitoring of Secure Futures solar assets, the generation of Solar Renewable Energy Credits (RECs), and creating annual reports.
 A 2018 graduate of Eastern Mennonite University, Joseph earned his degree in Economics as well as Environmental Sustainability, and a minor in Spanish.

 R. Macon Rich